 Business owners should also evaluate their banking relationship, as this can have a profound impact on their ability to execute that strategic plan.
-Banks play an important role by providing working capital, equipment financing and real estate acquisition financing, which helps to continue to drive economic growth.
+Banks play an important role by providing working capital, equipment financing, and real estate acquisition financing, which helps continue driving economic growth.

 Here are some reasons your banking relationship might change:

-- Business Climate – the federal reserve bank has made some moves to raise interest rates or increase collateral requirements.
+The federal reserve bank has made some moves to raise interest rates or increase collateral requirements.

-- You suddenly have to start filling out a Borrowing Base certificate on a regular basis.
+You suddenly have to start filling out a borrowing base certificate on a regular basis.
 Or, the bank has decided to have you fill out your BBC weekly, rather than monthly.

-The bank has requested a Personal Guarantee, or has increased the guarantee that is already part of your loan.
+The bank has requested a personal guarantee or has increased the guarantee that is already part of your loan.

-A banking relationship is complex, but it is a critical part of the way you run your business.
+Banking relationships are complex but are a critical part of the way you run your business.
 The bank that you used to start your business may not be the bank you need today.
-You may need greater access to funds, or you may need a bank that can be more flexible – because your business is changing rapidly.
+For example, you may need greater access to funds or a bank that can be more flexible if your business is changing rapidly.